My cat has developed increasingly strong opinions about food and will not shut up about them

 - Churu (a tube of puréed meat, which she absolutely loves)

-Today, I struggled with her.
-It was a worst case scenario.
-She rejected all foods.
-She wouldn't even go for the Temptations, which is rare.
-I had been eyeing the Churu, in a moment of weakness.
-In a last ditch effort I tried one more thing.
-I'm not even sure what it inspired it.
-Desperation.
+Today was a worst case scenario.
+She rejected everything.
+Wouldn't even go for the Temptations, which is rare.
+I'd been eyeing the Churu in a moment of weakness.
+Instead, I tried something else.
+I'm not sure what inspired it.
+Desperation, probably.

 I got a separate bowl and poured a small amount of dry kibble (already refused) into it.
-Then, I brought that bowl into a different room.
-She had been watching intently, likely preparing her next meow, but as I moved past her out of the kitchen and down the hall, she instead began sniffing the air.
+Then I brought it to a different room.
+She'd been watching intently, likely preparing her next meow, but as I moved past her out of the kitchen and down the hall she began sniffing the air instead.
 She hopped after me with pupils at medium dilation.

-I placed the bowl down on the floor of our entryway (foyer? entryway.) and she was on it immediately.
-She tore into it.
+I placed the bowl on the floor of the entryway and she was on it immediately.
+Tore into it.
 Ravenous.
 Performative?

 I tip-toed away to not trigger her skittishness.
 Her chomping was immense.
 My satisfaction was undeniable.

 In addition to the careful orchestration of food types and timings, I must now consider the location of her meals.
-Or, even worse, the choreography of her dining experience.
-Dolly zoom and an overpoweringly dramatic string section, crescendo upon crescendo.
-She will never be satisfied.
-Screaming.
+Or, worse, the choreography of her dining experience.
+She has preferences about ambiance.
+She is a cat.

-Or, she's simply toying with us, because cat.
-This is, after all, an animal that will maintain eye contact with you while sliding a glass off a counter.
-Or, cooly push other pets down flights of stairs or banisters.
-Try to take out an unsupervised toddler in midday mortal combat.
-They are beautiful, wonderful companions, and also truly awful.
+Of course, the alternative theory is that she's just messing with us.
+This is an animal that will maintain eye contact while sliding a glass off a counter.
+Push other pets down flights of stairs.
+Try to take out an unsupervised toddler in midday combat.
+Beautiful, wonderful companions.
+Also truly awful.